 The table set out in the Schedule below summarises the purposes for which we process your personal information and our legal justification for each of our processing activities.
 If you would like any further details on our purposes for processing your personal information, please contact the Governance & Compliance Manager using the details found below.

 We will only keep your personal information for as long as reasonably necessary to comply with our legal and regulatory obligations.
-If you would like further information regarding the periods for which your personal information will be stored, please contact our Governance & Compliance Manager for further details.
+If you would like further information regarding the periods for which your personal information will be stored, please contact our Risk & Governance Manager for further details.

 We (or third parties acting on our behalf) may store or process information that we collect about you in countries outside the European Economic Area ("EEA").
 Under the EU General Data Protection Regulation (GDPR), companies transferring information outside of the EEA must ensure that such transfers are subject to appropriate safeguards to ensure an adequate level of data protection.
 Where we make a transfer of your personal information outside of the EEA we will take the required steps to ensure that your personal information is protected.